schromya/panda/setup.md

 ```

 ## Running
 Before you can run anything with code, make sure joints are unlocked and FCI Control is enabled in the Franka desktop ( our robot is [192.168.1.2](https://192.168.1.2/desk/)).
 Directions for doing that are [here](https://youtu.be/91wFDNHVXI4?si=4-ZArdrxOMAiCc5H&t=484).
+WARNING: I could not get Firefox to access the desk because of security reasons.
+However I could access through chrome once I clicked "Advanced" > "Proceed to 192.168.1.2 (unsafe)".

 ### Running libfranka w/out ROS